DylanG33/Capstone-p1/Methodology.md

 ## Overview

-This project implements a comprehensive three-layer anti-phishing protection system combining browser-level detection, network-level blocking, and centralized security monitoring.
-The system integrates a Chrome extension for real-time email protection, DNS-based blocking using Response Policy Zones (RPZ), and SIEM logging for security event management.
-A controlled before-and-after comparison study will evaluate the effectiveness of each protection layer independently and as an integrated defense-in-depth system.
+This project implements a three-layer anti-phishing protection system combining browser-level detection, network-level blocking, and centralized security monitoring.
+The system uses a Chrome extension for real-time email protection, DNS-based blocking using Response Policy Zones (RPZ), and SIEM logging for security event management.
+A controlled before-and-after comparison study will evaluate the effectiveness of each protection layer independently.
 ## Experimental Design

 The experiment follows a classic pretest-posttest design with three distinct protection layers that can be evaluated both independently and as an integrated system.
-This methodology allows for quantitative measurement of each layer's effectiveness while assessing the overall protection coverage of the multi-layered approach.
+This methodology allows for measurement of each layer's effectiveness while assessing the overall protection coverage of the multi-layered approach.

 ### Three-Layer Architecture

 **Layer 1: Browser-Level Protection (Chrome Extension)**
-- Real-time URL analysis in web email interfaces (Gmail, Outlook, Yahoo Mail)
+- Real-time URL analysis in web email interfaces (Gmail)
 - Local PhishFort blocklist cache for fast lookups
 - Google Safe Browsing API integration for ML-enhanced detection
 - Visual warning system to alert users before clicking malicious links